Search results for

 Gamers, grab the Razer Base Station V2

-If you do decide to take advantage of the 7.1 surround sound, Razer’s Synapse software has an EQ that will allow you to alter your sound—just be aware you’ll need to use the headphone jack on the stand itself.
+If you do decide to take advantage of the 7.1 surround sound, Razer’s Synapse software has an EQ that allows you to alter your sound—just be aware that you’ll need to use the headphone jack on the stand itself.

 The ASUS ROG Throne has the best features

-Easily the most expensive option on this list, the ASUS ROG Throne has everything but the kitchen sink thrown in for power gamers.
-A Qi charging surface, fast-charge USB 3.1 ports, a headphone jack, a DAC assembly, and an amp inside means there’s a lot of hardware to support your gaming habit.
+Easily the most expensive option on this list, the ASUS ROG Throne ($139.99) offers everything but the kitchen sink for power gamers.
+A Qi charging surface, fast-charge USB 3.1 ports, a headphone jack, a DAC assembly, and an amp inside mean there’s a lot of hardware to support your gaming habit.

 Sure, at $100 more than the Razer Base Station, it had better have a ton of features to justify the price.
-Still, as someone with way too many cables already I can tell you consolidating electronic devices into a small amount of desk real estate is quite the plus.
+Still, as someone with way too many cables already, I can tell you consolidating electronic devices into a small amount of desk real estate is quite a plus.

-Save some cash with the Avantree Bamboo Headphone Stand
+Save some cash with the Avantree Metal & Silicone Headphone Stand

-Bamboo enthusiasts will like Avantree’s entry into the headphone stand arena.
+Those who want something simple and sleek will like Avantree’s headphone stand for only $23.99.
 While it’s fairly plain-looking, I appreciate the tray on the bottom to store the cables or whatever else you’d like to toss in there.
-The bamboo is a nice touch and should fit in on any solid-colored desk or dark-finish wood.
+The metal is a nice touch and should fit in with any workstation.
 It’s not complicated, and at its price, it doesn’t need to be.

 Best headphone stands: Notable mentions